Kitchener Minor Baseball Association (KMBA) Constitution (By-laws)

 2.2 Admission of Participant Members – Any candidate will be admitted as a Participant Member or renewed as a Participant Member if:

-a) The individual has paid the prescribed registration fee(s),
+- a) The individual has registered to pay the prescribed registration fee(s),

 2.3 Admission of Voting Members – Any candidate will be admitted as a Voting Member or renewed as a Voting Member if:

-a) The individual has paid the prescribed registration fee(s), if any
+- a) The individual has registered to pay the prescribed registration fee(s), if any

 Membership Dues and Duration

 2.4 Year – Unless otherwise determined by the Board, the membership year of the Corporation will be October 1st to September 30th.